rrra/www/content/hamfest-guide/prohibited-items.md

 +++
-title = "Prohibited Flea Market Items Policy"
+title = "Prohibited Items Policy"
 +++
-Display and/or sale of certain items at the RRRA Hamfest & ARRL Dakota Division Convention is strictly prohibited and will result in unrefunded termination of admission privileges.
+Display, wearing, or sale of certain items at the RRRA Hamfest & ARRL Dakota Division Convention is strictly prohibited and will result in unrefunded termination of admission privileges.
 These prohibited items include, but are not limited to, the following: